NASA-AMMOS/aerie-ui/CONTRIBUTING.md

 - If we suggest changes then:

   - Make the required updates.
-  - Re-run the aerie-ui test suites to ensure tests are still passing.
+  - Re-run the aerie-ui pre-commit script.
   - [Rebase your branch][rebase] and force push to your branch to GitHub (this will update your Pull Request):

     ```shell
     git rebase develop -i
     git push -f
     ```

-That's it!
-Thank you for your contribution!

-#### After your pull request is merged

 After your pull request is merged, you can safely delete your branch and pull the changes from the repository: